protobom/protobom/docs/spec.md

 - Basis for future documentation - to allow users or the tools developed understand our translation decisions and rationale.

 Notes:
--   Since most of the translation decisions are doen in the context of protobom readers and writers, this document is located here.
+-   Since most of the translation decisions are done in the context of protobom readers and writers, this document is located here.
 -   This document is a documentation platform; the discussions are to be done through GitHub issues and the cohort meetings.

 # Design Decisions